What The Hell Is Blockchain And How Does It Works? (Simplified)

 - Add-Only: Data can only be added in the blockchain with time-sequential order.
 This property implies that once data is added to the blockchain, it is almost impossible to change that data and can be considered practically immutable.
 We can say it has:

 “The right to be forgotten or right to erasure” defined here.

 - Consensus: This is the most critical attribute of all.
 This gives blockchain the ability to update the ledger via consensus.
 This is what gives it the power of decentralization.
 No central authority is in control of updating the ledger.
 Instead, any update made to the blockchain is validated against strict criteria defined by the blockchain protocol and added to the blockchain only after a consensus has been reached among all participating peers/nodes on the network.

 How Does It Work?

-- A node starts a transaction by first creating and then digitally signing it with its private key (created via cryptography) .
+- A node starts a transaction by first creating and then digitally signing it with its private key (created via cryptography).
 A transaction can represent various actions in a blockchain.
-Most commonly this is a data structure that represents transfer of value between users on the blockchain network.
+Most commonly this is a data structure that represents the transfer of value between users on the blockchain network.
 Transaction data structure usually consists of some logic of transfer of value, relevant rules, source and destination addresses, and other validation information.

 - A transaction is propagated (flooded) by using a flooding protocol, called Gossip protocol, to peers that validate the transaction based on preset criteria.
-Usually, more than one node are required to verify the transaction.
+Usually, more than one node is required to verify the transaction.

 - Once the transaction is validated, it is included in a block, which is then propagated onto the network.
 At this point, the transaction is considered confirmed.